TheRealToxicDev/Ninja-Bot-Source/README.md

 # ★ Ninja ★
 Written in discord.js of course

+# ★ Ninja AI ★
+> Currently unavailable, Updates will be available soon module has been Deprecated untill then.

 If you find any bugs please make a issue so i can look into it and fix it

 Made By: